MAKERS | EUROPE | UK | PLASTER

 Alexander Griffin | Plaster Artist

 Alexander Griffin is a skilled plaster caster and designer who has meticulously developed his craft over the years, working from a family-restored studio in Cambridgeshire.
 Drawing from his hands-on experience and love for materials, Griffin’s creations combine classical elegance with contemporary flair.
-His work, often sold through Berdoulat and private commissions, is a testament to his patience, dedication, and the timeless beauty of plaster craftsmanship.
-Sophie Goodwin talks to the designer about craftsmanship, mythology and artistic value, and why he considers nature the most sophisticated architect.

 After studying History and History of Art, British artist Alexander Griffin joined his family's restoration project and searched for a complementary artistic pursuit, which led him to a new vocation: casting beautiful, sober works in plaster.
 Taking influence from cast collections, like that of the Sir John Soane museum, he began casting architectural elements and sculptural fragments, expanding his portfolio in his small workshop in Cambridgeshire.